 WHY INSURANCE ISN'T ACCEPTED

 Functional nutrition can only do what it does by not taking insurance.
 The health insurance system is set up to manage disease with a strong emphasis on medication use and has little emphasis on prevention.
 Functional nutrition has a huge focus on prevention and assesses diet, lifestyle, natural supplements, botanical medicines as well as mental and emotional factors of your health.

 HOW TO SCHEDULE AN APPOINTMENT

 Appointments are scheduled by accessing the scheduling tool in the Client Tab.
 Appointments can be rescheduled using the Client Portal which is also located in the Client Tab on the bottom left.
 Appointments can be scheduled up to 24 hours in advance and are scheduled on a first-come basis.

-You have 30 days from the first payment (either full payment or monthly payment) to change your mind and cancel your 90-day, 6 or 12 month membership.
+You have 30 days from the first payment (either full payment or monthly payment) to change your mind and cancel your 3 or 5 month membership.
 You will receive a refund minus a $199 registration fee.
 After 30 days, membership purchases are non-refundable.
 Interruptions in the availability of or access to Thrive's services or interruptions due to circumstances outside of Thrive's control will not create a right to cancel your membership or request a refund/credit.
-The 90-day, 6 and 12 month memberships are designed to consistently accommodate 2, 50-minute appointments or 4, 25-minute appointments per month.
+The 3 and 5 month memberships are designed to consistently accommodate 2, 50-minute appointments or 4, 25-minute appointments per month.
 This is not a requirement, but is strongly advised.
-Expecting more than 2 appointments in a month may not be accommodated as appointments are scheduled individually on a first come, first served basis.
-Individual purchases are non-refundable and expire 6 months from the date of purchase.
+Expecting more in a month may not be accommodated as appointments are scheduled individually on a first come, first served basis.
+Individual aare non-refundable and expire 6 months from the date of purchase.